onespacemedia/cms/docs/walkthrough.md

 ## Let's use the CMS's helper models

 The CMS comes with a lot of handy helper models, and some nice helper fields too.
 You will want to use them, because you should always use the batteries!
-We're going to be introducing several of them in our
+We're going to be introducing a couple of them in our `Article` model.

-Now, add these imports to your `news/models.py`:
+First, add these imports to your `news/models.py`:

 ```
 from cms.apps.media.models import ImageRefField